 · -- Every mortgage needs to be insured.
 The first annual premium is usually paid at closing.
 Buyers also need to budget for moving costs and setting up utilities in the new home.

 As far as I’m concerned, the buck stops with me.
-As the principal broker at Help-U-Sell Federal City Realty, I can make things happen quickly.
-You’ll have easy access to the primary decision-mak....
+As an Associate Broker, I can make things happen quickly.
+You’ll have easy access to the primary decision-maker for any transaction.
+I’ve bee....